 RRP: £230.00 | Aero claim: 50 seconds at 40kph over a standard road helmet | Frontal vents: 10 | Safety: MIPS and ANGi | Retention: Magnetic buckle, micro-dial adjustment | Sizes: 51cm to 63cm in S / M / L | Weight: 269g (medium) | Pro teams: Bora-Hansgrohe, Deceuninck-Quickstep, Boels Dolmans

 Specialized's focus with the Evade II was to take their original aero helmet, and make it faster, lighter, and more ventilated.
-Specialized say the new Evade is as cool as a bare head while saving six seconds over the previous Evade.
+Specialized says the new Evade is as cool as a bare head while saving six seconds over the previous Evade.
 Developed in their own wind tunnel, dubbed the Win Tunnel, Specialized claim this is the fastest helmet they've ever tested.

 One of the unique features of the Evade II is Specialized's crash detection device, ANGi (angular and ground force interface).
 When paired with the Specialized app, if it detects an impact, a message will be sent to your pre-chosen contacts to notify them.
-Strava's Beacon feature offers a similar outcome but is triggered by speed decrease, which from experience, can lead to unwanted panic at a simple traffic light stop.
+Strava's Beacon feature offers a similar outcome but is triggered by a speed decrease, which from experience, can lead to unwanted panic at a simple traffic light stop.
 The ANGi technology does come at a premium, with a non-ANGi equipped model is available at £30 less.

 The Evade II comes with a 'gutter action' brow pad, which is designed to direct sweat away from the eyes and, in a nod to their female customer base, it uses their Mindset HairPort II micro-dial fit system, which aids ponytail management.